tfsjohan/cv/README.md

 # CV of Johan Nordberg

+## TL;DR

+Software developer & consultant with nearly 30 years of experience building real, useful systems.

+I specialize in turning vague problems into working software, especially in greenfield projects and early-stage product work.
+Currently at Active Solution, where I help customers with product innovation, modernization, and practical AI tooling.
+Previously Cloud Solution Architect at Microsoft (focused on GitHub Copilot enablement and sustainable cloud systems).

+I thrive when given clear goals, high trust, and room to shape the path.
+I care deeply about meaningful work that actually helps people, low-friction environments, and teams that are knowledgeable without being loud.

+Deep hands-on experience with .NET / Blazor, React + Next.js, Node.js / TypeScript, and React Native.
+I also maintain Cloud QR, a practical tool used daily by thousands in Swedish schools and preschools.

+I'm looking for the right fit: early-stage work, autonomous roles, and solid people where I can build, teach, and give my best.

 ## Who I am, really

 I solve problems using technology.
 I've been doing it professionally for nearly 30 years, but started with GW Basic in MS-DOS when I was 10.
 That early moment showed me something: the ability to see a problem, envision a solution, and *make it real* is intoxicating.